Wednesday, November 07, 2007

 Weekends are TOO short!

-My mom gave me the prettiest birthday card while I was there.
+mom gave me the prettiest birthday card while I was there.
 I love it and the message inside could have been written by her.
 She's so sweet and thoughtful.
 We have a really special relationship that I cherish.
 She also gave me a cute little framed poem to put on my desk at work!
 And fixed taco salads for dinner on Saturday! yummmmy!!
 My fave food!

 Remember, I love you very much!